magillicus/netflix-ads-analytics/README.md

 # Streaming Platform Ad Performance Analytics

+This project explores analytics frameworks that could support performance monitoring for a streaming advertising platform.

 ## Overview

 This project explores the design of analytics metrics and reporting workflows for an ad-supported streaming platform.
 The goal is to evaluate advertising performance, viewer engagement, and revenue generation across streaming sessions.